 The Head of College is the Master.
 The current Master is Dr Graham Redding.
 He is the College's eighth Master.
 He is an ordained Presbyterian Minister and a former Moderator of the Presbyterian Church of Aotearoa New Zealand.
 Prior to taking up the role of Master in 2015, Graham was Principal of the Knox Centre for Ministry and Leadership.
 He is married to Jenni and has three grown-up children, the oldest of which is a former resident of Knox.

 Graham is assisted by a Deputy Master, Caroline Hepburn-Doole, whose main responsibility is to ensure that residents have the pastoral and academic support they need.
-She oversees a team of nine Sub-Masters, each of whom has pastoral responsibility for a designated "neighbourhood" within the College.
-The 2017 Sub-Master team comprises Sina Ete, Daniel Ieremia, Fraser Irvine, Luke Johnson, George Kwong, Sammy Se'au, Divyadeep Singh, Soreka Tiai and Heather Tribe.
-The Night Porter is Rocky Fidow.
+She oversees a team of ten Sub-Masters, each of whom has pastoral responsibility for a designated "neighbourhood" within the College.
+The 2019 Sub-Master team comprises Samantha Addington, Julia Cabral, Maddy Conway, Juliana Costa, Immy Doyle, Ashlyn Gallagher, Miller McLeod Gore, Alec McWhirter, David Spencer and Rachel Tombs.

 The Operations Manager, Max Gillies, is responsible for overseeing the College's administration, catering, finances and property functions.
 The Admin Office is staffed by Gail Rockliff and Ruth Arnison.
-The Food Services Manager, Michael O'Brien, runs the kitchen.
+The Food Services Manager, Michael O'Brien, runs the kitchen together with Head Chef, Patrick Garner.
 The Property Manager is Dave Kennedy, and the Maintenance Officer is Steve Winter.

 As well as providing accommodation for University students, Knox College also houses the Knox Centre for Ministry and Leadership and the Presbyterian Research Centre, which comprises the Hewitson Library and the Presbyterian Archives Unit.
 Knox residents are permitted to use the Hewitson Library and are expected to abide by its conditions of usage.

 The KCSC holds its Annual General Meeting in September each year.
 Its main task is to elect an Executive, which holds office until the following AGM, and is responsible for organising College events, including the Cameron Shield and Nevill Cup competitions.
-The 2016-17 Executive is: Buck Finucane (President), Natasha Cox (Vice-President), Matt Shepherd (Treasurer), Faye McIntosh (Cultural Affairs), Mitchell Smith (Secretary), Tesi Clark (Social), and Karen Lin and Dylan Finnegan (Sports).
+The 2018-19 Executive is: Sam Poles Smith (President), Lisa Lin (Vice-President), Alex Posa (Treasurer), Louis Collins (Cultural Affairs), Jack Evans (Secretary), Charlotte Washer (Social), and Olivia Rieber and James Matthews (Sports).

-Other honourary positions include the College Beadle (James Smythe), College Piper, Head Chorister (Briarley Coppens), and Chapel Assistant (Sam Harrison).
+Other honourary positions include the College Beadle (Julia Harvey), College Piper, Head Chorister (Rebekah Amitrano), and Chapel Assistant (Karin Ratgali).

 The Senior Common Room comprises post-graduate students in residence, Submasters, College Fellows and the Principal and teaching staff of the Knox Centre for Ministry and Leadership.
 The primary purpose of the Senior Common Room is to help foster the academic and community life of the College.
 This happens in a variety of ways, not least of which by members attending selected College events, delivering academic addresses, and getting to know the members of the Junior Common Room.
 One of the most popular events each year is the Great Debate between the Senior and Junior Common Rooms.